Complete guide to the markets of Formentera

 3. Es Pujols

-Es Pujols is located on the north of Formentera and due to the combination of beach, hotels, shops, and restaurants in the area, it has become one of the most famous destinations on the island.
+Es Pujols is located on the north coast of Formentera and due to the combination of beach, hotels, shops, and restaurants in the area, it has become one of the most famous destinations on the island.

 And no wonder why its night craft market is one of its most significant sights.
 This hippie market takes place on the Es Pujols seafront from May to October, from 20:00 until midnight.
 The street is filled with more than 40 stands with various creations of local artists from handbags, T-shirts, baskets, hats, and ceramics to necklaces and earrings.